Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Structure of the interfaces separating the colloid-rich and colloid-poor domains

-where $d$ is the dimensionality of the system.
+To further substantiate this observation, we present the scaled structure factor in Fig.~\ref{Fig2}(e).
+In general, the structure factor at large $k$ takes the following form: { } where $d$ is the dimensionality of the system.
 Theoretically, the exponent is related to the fractal dimension $d_f$ of the interfaces through $\alpha = d - d_f$ \cite{Puri14,Schmidt84,Sorensen01}.
 For domains with sharp interfaces, $d_f = d - 1$ and the cusp exponent $\alpha = 1$.
-In contrast, the results in Fig.~\ref{Fig2}(d) show a non-integer exponent, $\alpha = 0.40 \pm 0.14$, obtained from a linear fit to the data, indicating rough and diffuse interfaces.
-The values of $\alpha$ extracted from the reduced correlation function $\tilde{g}(x)$ and the scaled structure factor $\tilde{S}(k)$ are consistent within the experimental uncertainty.
-The weighted average exponent, $\tilde{\alpha} = 0.47 \pm 0.01$, thus corresponds to a fractal dimension $d_f \approx 1.5$.
+In contrast, the results in Fig.~\ref{Fig2}(e) show a non-integer exponent, $\alpha = 0.40 \pm 0.14$, obtained from a linear fit to the data, indicating rough and diffuse interfaces.
+The values of $\alpha$ extracted from the reduced correlation function {$\tilde{f}_e(x)$} and the scaled structure factor {$\tilde{S}_e(k)$} are consistent within experimental uncertainty.
+The weighted average exponent, $\tilde{\alpha} = 0.47 \pm 0.01$, therefore, corresponds to a fractal dimension $d_f \approx 1.5$.
 To test this, we directly measured $d_f$ using the box-counting method \cite{Stanley95}, see Methods.
-Figure~\ref{Fig2}(f) displays the number of boxes $N(l_b)$ of size $l_b$ needed to cover the interface against the inverse box size.
-A linear fit depicted by the red line yields a slope of $d_f = 1.39 \pm 0.10$, which is close to its expected value.
-These results demonstrate that the growth and interfacial morphology of colloidal clusters exhibit strong deviations from equilibrium behavior, underscoring the distinct nature of phase separation in active systems.\\
+Figure~\ref{Fig2}(f) displays the number of boxes $N(l_b)$ of size $l_b$ needed to cover the interface against the inverse box size. {Since smaller box sizes that are of the size to the colloids lose information about the interfacial structure in counting, we exclude a few data points from large $1/l_b$ region.} A linear fit depicted by the red line yields a slope of $d_f=1.52\pm0.07$, which is close to its expected value.
+These results demonstrate that the growth and interfacial morphology of colloidal clusters exhibit strong deviations from equilibrium behavior, underscoring the distinct nature of phase separation in active systems. \\